ummjevel/Generative-AI-for-beginners-dotnet/03-CoreGenerativeAITechniques/06-AIToolkitAndDockerModels.md

 # Running AI Models Locally with AI Toolkit and Docker

 In this lesson, we'll explore how to run AI models locally using two popular approaches:
-- **[AI Toolkit for Windows](https://learn.microsoft.com/windows/ai/toolkit/)** - A suite of tools for Windows that enables running AI models locally
+- **[AI Toolkit for Visual Studio Code](https://code.visualstudio.com/docs/intelligentapps/overview)** - A suite of tools for Visual Studio Code that enables running AI models locally
 - **[Docker Model Runner](https://docs.docker.com/model-runner/)** - A containerized approach for running AI models with Docker

 Running models locally provides several benefits: